Seteco/Somorrostro/Monitor-application-bandwidth-with-Linux-QoS.md

           match input src 10.2.3.5
 ```

 Nothing more is needed.
 You just run `fireqos start` to apply this configuration, restart netdata and you have real-time visualization of the bandwidth consumption of your applications.
+FireQOS is not a daemon.
+It will just convert the configuration to `tc` commands.
+It will run them and it will exit.

-(IMPORTANT: If you copy this configuration to apply it to your system, please adapt the speeds - experiment in non-production environments to learn the tool, before applying it on your servers).
+**IMPORTANT**: If you copy this configuration to apply it to your system, please adapt the speeds - experiment in non-production environments to learn the tool, before applying it on your servers.

 And this is what you are going to get: